How to Grow Awesome Tomatoes!

 scottish yellow grown as a single leader up a string

-In cooler climates and short growing seasons, tomatoes need really good light distribution, and in damp or humid environments they need excellent airflow.
+In cooler climates and short growing seasons, tomatoes need really sunlight, and in damp or humid environments they need excellent airflow.
 In both cases, pruning them as single leaders is the way to go.

 Most tomatoes you’ll come across are indeterminate, or vining.
 When fully grown and covered in a handsome crop, they’re very weighty, and tall!
 A 1.8 – 2m frame will maximise the potential of the crop.

 My favourite 2 ways to support tomatoes is on reinforcing mesh attached to sturdy stakes, or by growing them up strings – which is what I do in the greenhouse.
-The string is tied to overhead wires and the bottom of the string is planted beneath the seedling.
+The string is tied to an overhead wire and the bottom of the string is planted beneath the seedling.

 Trouble shooting

-Sometimes, perspective is all that’s needed.
-Stand back and take a wider view.
-10% blemished, does not a problem make – a few curled leaves and spotty bits are tickety boo, and par for the course with sensitive tomatoes.
+Start by considering the big picture before you go into damage control – 10% blemished, does not a problem make!
+A few curled leaves and spotty bits are tickety boo, and par for the course with sensitive tomatoes.
+Pinch off the rubbish leaves and carry right along.

 If you get stuck, I’m here to help.